 The basic responsibilities of the Dean include

-- providing effective and efficient administration of the College/School/Library and its programs, including the development and implementation of plans for the future of the College,
+- providing effective and efficient administration of the College/School/Library and its programs, including the development and implementation of plans for the College;

-- being an active and collaborative participant in the setting of Academic policy through involvement in the Dean’s meetings,
+- being an active and collaborative participant in the setting of Academic policy through involvement in the Academic Affairs Council;

-- regularly convening Chairs for purposes of planning and dissemination of information.
+- regularly convening Chairs for purposes of planning and the sharing of information;

 - participating effectively in University fund raising activities.

 Faculty Program Directors and Coordinators provide administrative curricular support to the Department Chair.
 The Chair in each department may recommend to the Dean a faculty member to serve as Program Director.
 Such cases are relevant only when programs are of such size or complexity so as not to be manageable by the Chair or in cases where separate budget lines are designated.

 In non-self-support programs, the role of Program Director should rotate evenly among tenured faculty members within a program.
 Definition of the role and the length of term for Directors will be articulated in each DPP.
 Program Directors do not supervise program faculty.
 Faculty supervision within the department is the Chair’s responsibility.
 Chairs will evaluate Program Directors annually in their directorial roles.
 The DPP will articulate the criteria for such evaluations.